RESEARCH & INNOVATION

 The research centers on four connected objects of change: the child, the instructional materials, the teacher, and the home environment.

-A growing branch of this work addresses the teacher.
+A growing branch of our work addresses the teacher.
 Early childhood and early elementary teachers typically receive minimal preparation in mathematics, and many enter classrooms without the content knowledge and pedagogical expertise needed to guide the math learning that sets children’s trajectories for later achievement.
-We are investigating how AI can address both halves of this problem: supporting teachers in the moment through an AI agent constrained by a research-grounded knowledge infrastructure, and building teachers’ own lasting knowledge, skill, and confidence over time.
-In one current study, teachers record informal observations of children in their classrooms.
-Because of the training gap, teachers don’t always know what they are seeing, what it means, or what to conclude from it.
-We are examining whether a knowledge-model-constrained agent can translate those raw observations into developmentally grounded insight: what each observation reveals about a child’s understanding, and what that child is most ready to learn next.
+We are investigating how AI-enabled tools can be meaningfully designed to address both halves of this problem: supporting teachers in the moment through an AI agent constrained by a research-grounded knowledge infrastructure, and building teachers’ own lasting knowledge, skill, and confidence over time.

-Much of our research in this pillar is conducted in studies of PAL (Personal Assistant for Learning), an adaptive learning system developed by Learnology.ai, an independent technology company.
-Learnology Labs leads efficacy research on PAL, conducted under external IRB oversight and using standardized independent outcome measures, in collaboration with the Thinking and Learning Lab at Boston College.
+Much of our research in this pillar is conducted through studies of PAL (Personal Assistant for Learning), an adaptive learning system developed by Learnology.ai, an independent technology company.
+Learnology Labs leads efficacy research on PAL in partnership with Boston College's Thinking and Learning Lab, and conducted under their IRB oversight.

 Selected Current Work